rafap1/tf2025/labs/lab_09_state/lab_09c_remote_state/0.create-state-bucket/README_lab9c_create_state_bucket.md

 }
 ```

-### 2. s3 bucket lifecycle - what happens when we change
+### 2. s3 bucket lifecycle

+- `prevent_destroy = true` prevents the bucket being destroyed by Terraform.
+We want to prevent accidentally deleting the remote backend bucket with a careless `terraform destroy`.
+This flag  does not prevent destruction outside of Terraform.
-We disabled this part of the code inside the bucket resource while tuning the config and enabled it once satisifed all was as we wanted.
+- We disabled this part of the code inside the bucket resource while tuning the config and enabled it once satisifed all was as we wanted.

 ```
     lifecycle {